GaelMauri/BE-Project---VS-Code/README.md

 ```
 ## Code for Graphs
 The following code can be found in the script [Graph Script.R](Graph%20Script.R).
 The code contains the graph creation, and their respective output (graph in .jgp format and interactive graph in .html format).
 These graphs can be found in the ["Data" folder](/Data/):

+**Since Github doesn't support .html files larger than 1MB, the links for the interactive graphs sends to the location of the file in the repository, where one can download and run locally**

 Wage and Change in Wage Graph:
 ```r